 Patients admitted through emergency departments are tested on admission, with a further test administered 5-7 days later if still in hospital.

-Now that we are seeing a fall in the number of cases of Coronavirus, we are returning to non-emergency services such as planned operations, outpatient and diagnostic procedures.
+We are returning to non-emergency services such as planned operations, outpatient and diagnostic procedures.

 We are cautiously increasing these services, minimising the risk of transmission of coronavirus in hospital so that we can safely treat patients.